 This page is designed to give you quick access to the Instructional Technology (IT) resources available at WWU.
-Please note that instructional and media design consulting is also available (x7210/x49
+Please note that instructional and media design consulting is also available (x7210)

 - Academic Technology & User Services (ATUS)

-- Classroom Services & Technology Loan - classroom orientation, classroom technologies support, repairs, portable equipment (cameras, video, audio, media, etc.) loans
+- Classroom & Lab Technology - classroom technology details, technology support, repairs, portable equipment (cameras, video, audio, etc.) loans

 - Help Desk - telephone, email, or web-based assistance with technology-related concerns